-Doctoral students are expected to participate actively in seminars discussing current research findings.
+The doctoral student should actively participate in seminars discussing current research findings.
 Courses or instruction may be provided in collaboration with other departments.
-Doctoral students are expected to make use of the provided opportunities to attend guest lectures, both in their own and adjacent subject areas.
+The doctoral student should make use of the opportunities provided to attend guest lectures, both in their own and adjacent subject areas.